Token-Land/TokenLand/README.md

   * In case of ios-deploy missing error: `npm install -g ios-deploy`
   * In case of `DeviceSupport` missing error, run `cd /Applications/Xcode.app/Contents/Developer/Platforms/iPhoneOS.platform/DeviceSupport/ && sudo ln -s 10.3.1\ \(14E8301\)/ 10.3`
   * If you encounter 'bitcore' not found after app launch, install it also `npm install bitcore-lib` and remove `../bytebalbuilds/project-IOS` folder completely, then rerun make again.
-  * On code signing error, open Xcode project `../byteballbuilds/project-IOS/platforms/ios/Byteball.xcodeproj` in Xcode, open project properties, select Byteball target and set your AppleID account as a team.
+  * On code signing error, open Xcode project `../tokenlandbuilds/project-IOS/platforms/ios/TokenLand.xcodeproj` in Xcode, open project properties, select Byteball target and set your AppleID account as a team.
 Xcode may also ask you to change bundle identifier to be unique, just append any random string to 'org.byteball.wallet' bundle identifier.

 ### macOS

 - `grunt desktop`
-- copy `node_modules` into the app bundle ../byteballbuilds/Byteball/osx64/Byteball.app/Contents/Resources/app.nw, except those that are important only for development (karma, grunt, jasmine)
+- copy `node_modules` into the app bundle ../tokenlandlbuilds/TokenLand/osx64/TokenLand.app/Contents/Resources/app.nw, except those that are important only for development (karma, grunt, jasmine)
 - `grunt dmg`

 ### Windows

 - `grunt desktop`
-- copy `node_modules` into the app bundle ../byteballbuilds/Byteball/win64, except those that are important only for development (karma, grunt, jasmine)
+- copy `node_modules` into the app bundle ../tokenlandlbuilds/TokenLand/win64, except those that are important only for development (karma, grunt, jasmine)
 - `grunt inno64`

 ### Linux

 - `grunt desktop`
-- copy `node_modules` into the app bundle ../byteballbuilds/Byteball/linux64, except those that are important only for development (karma, grunt, jasmine)
+- copy `node_modules` into the app bundle ../tokenlandlbuilds/TokenLand/linux64, except those that are important only for development (karma, grunt, jasmine)
 - `grunt linux64`

-## About Byteball
+## About TokenLand

 TBD

-## Byteball Backups and Recovery
+## TokenLand Backups and Recovery

-Byteball uses a single extended private key for all wallets, BIP44 is used for wallet address derivation.
+TokenLand uses a single extended private key for all wallets, BIP44 is used for wallet address derivation.
 There is a BIP39 mnemonic for backing up the wallet key, but it is not enough.
 Private payments and co-signers of multisig wallets are stored only in the app's data directory, which you have to back up manually:

-* macOS: `~/Library/Application Support/byteball`
+* macOS: `~/Library/Application Support/tokenland
-* Linux: `~/.config/byteball`
+* Linux: `~/.config/tokenland`
-* Windows: `%LOCALAPPDATA%\byteball`
+* Windows: `%LOCALAPPDATA%\tokenland`

 ## Translations

-Byteball uses standard gettext PO files for translations and [Crowdin](https://crowdin.com/project/byteball) as the front-end tool for translators.
-To join our team of translators, please create an account at [Crowdin](https://crowdin.com) and translate the Byteball documentation and application text into your native language.
+TokenLand uses standard gettext PO files for translations and Crowdin as the front-end tool for translators.
+To join our team of translators, please create an account at Crowdin and translate the TokenLand documentation and application text into your native language.

 To download and build using the latest translations from Crowdin, please use the following commands: